· Johannes Millan · 6 min read

 | Data Privacy | Cloud-based (GDPR compliant, but data is on their servers) | Local-First (Data stays on your device; optional sync via your own cloud) |

-| Pricing | Free tier + Subscription ($10-$20/mo/user) | Free & Open Source (Forever) |
+| Pricing | Free tier (up to 5 users) + paid plans from $9-$18/user/month annually ($10-$20 monthly) | Free & Open Source (Forever) |

-| Integrations | Browser extension + Zapier/Make | Direct API Integration (Jira, GitHub, GitLab, Gitea, OpenProject) |
+| Issue Integrations | Browser extension + Zapier/Make | Direct issue integration (Jira, GitHub, GitLab, Gitea, OpenProject) |

 | Task Management | Minimal (Projects/Tasks only) | Full-Featured (Subtasks, Kanban, prioritization, planning) |